top of page

 However, once scientists actually found significance in these numbers, that they are fine tuned for a universe with order, structure, and complexity, we have found our clue.
 Based on this clue, we must figure out the appropriate next step to help solve the mystery.
 In other words, we must deal with the problem of fine tuning.
 To instead ignore the discovery of fine tuning and continue to search for a master law to explain the constants, irrespective of fine tuning, is a poor methodology.
 Proper methodology suggests that clues should be utilized to help advance knowledge, not ignored in order to hold firm to old approaches.

-And this exact same problem exists with the second approach to solving the mystery of the constants: the claim that the constants are uncaused fundamental facts of reality that can’t be explained by any deeper law.
+This exact same problem exists with the second approach to solving the mystery of the constants: the claim that the constants are uncaused fundamental facts of reality that can’t be explained by any deeper law.

-That theory was plausible, albeit not very beautiful when the only problem was the mystery of the constants.
+That theory was plausible - albeit not very beautiful - when the only problem was the mystery of the constants.
 But once fine tuning was discovered, scientists were forced to abandon that theory as well, as it too doesn't incorporate new knowledge about the constants.
 Just like the master law theory, it ignores the connection between the values of the constants and the resultant universe, which, according to both of these theories, is entirely coincidental.

-Let me explain the problem in a little more detail.
+Let's explain the problem in a little more detail.
 The uncaused constants theory claims that an essential part of the nature of reality is these 25 numbers.
 If we ask, “Why do they have these specific values?” this theory would answer that that’s not a valid question: they just are that way.

 Now, if that’s true, then so be it.
 While it’s not beautiful, if no matter what the values were, everything would work out more or less the same, then someone can claim that they are these specific numbers because that’s just the way the world is.